Haplogroup K2

 Basal paragroup K2b* has not been identified among living males but was found in Upper Paleolithic Tianyuan man from China.
 K2b1 (P397/P399) known previously as Haplogroup MS, and Haplogroup P (P-P295), also known as K2b2 are the only primary clades of K2b.

-According to geneticist Spencer Wells, haplogroup K, from which haplogroup P descend, originated in the Middle East or Central Asia.
-It is likely that haplogroup P diverged somewhere in South Asia into P1, which expanded into Siberia and Northern Eurasia, and into P2, which expanded into Oceania and Southeast Asia.
+According to geneticist Spencer Wells, haplogroup K, from which haplogroup K2 descends, originated in the Middle East or Central Asia, and it is likely that haplogroup P subsequently diverged into P1 somewhere in southern Asia; from there P1 expanded into Northern Eurasia and Siberia.

 Population geneticist Tatiana Karafet and other researchers (2014) point out that both K2b1 and P* are virtually restricted geographically to South East Asia and Oceania.
-Whereas, in a striking contrast, P1 (P-M45) and its primary subclades Q and R now make up "the most frequent haplogroup in Europe, the Americas, and Central Asia and South Asia".
-According to Karafet et al., the estimated dates for the branching of K, K2, K2b and P point to a "rapid diversification" within K2 "that likely occurred in Southeast Asia", with subsequent "westward expansions" of P*, P1, Q and R. However, these authors also stipulated that haplogroup K might have arisen in Euraisa and later went extinct there, and that either origin hyoothesis is "equally parsimonious".
+Whereas, in a striking contrast, P1 and its primary subclades Q and R now make up "the most frequent haplogroup in Europe, the Americas, and Central Asia and South Asia".
+According to Karafet et al., the estimated dates for the branching of K, K2, K2b and P point to a "rapid diversification" within K2 "that likely occurred in Southeast Asia", with subsequent "westward expansions" of P*, P1, Q and R. However, these authors also stipulated that haplogroup K might have arisen in Eurasia and later went extinct there, and that either origin hypothesis is "equally parsimonious".